Thomas d'Estienne d'Orves: Biography

 Thomas d'Estienne d'Orves was born to the Estienne Family, a noble house of Provence.

-Estienne d'Orves took part in the Battle of Ushant on 27 July 1778, captaining the 74-gun Actif.
+During the Anglo-French War, on 27 July 1778, Estienne d'Orves took part in the Battle of Ushant as captain of the 74-gun Actif.

-In 1778, Estienne d'Orves was in command of the 80-gun Orient, with the rank of captain.
-On 28 December, during the Anglo-French War, he departed Brest to reinforce the French colony of Isle de France.
+In late 1778, Estienne d'Orves was in command of the 80-gun Orient.
+On 28 December he departed Brest to reinforce the French colony of Isle de France.
 When François-Jean-Baptiste l'Ollivier de Tronjoli, commander of the French forces in the Indian Ocean, was recalled to France, he transferred command to Estienne d'Orves.

 Estienne d'Orves led his squadron off the Coromandel Coast, with little effect.
 In April 1781, his health deteriorating, Estienne d'Orves gave command of the division to Tromelin, and that of Orient to First Officer Bolle.
 Suffren arrived at Isle de France with reinforcements on 25 October 1781, and Estienne d'Orves decided to mount a raid against British interests in India.